solaure2tt/alx-higher_level_programming/README.md

-This repository is to learn high level programming python and advanced C
+This folder is to learn more how to use classes in python